Blow Torch Mats

 Whether you're working on copper pipework behind wooden joists, soldering joints near plastic components, or brazing fittings in confined spaces, a quality blow torch mat gives you the confidence to complete hot work safely and efficiently.
 These mats are particularly valuable for plumbing work in occupied properties where protection of existing fixtures, worktops, and decorative surfaces is paramount.
 Available in various sizes and heat ratings, blow torch mats are lightweight, portable, and can be easily positioned wherever heat protection is needed on site.

 Professional-grade soldering mats from trusted brands like Monument and Faithfull offer excellent durability and heat resistance, making them a worthwhile investment for any tradesperson who regularly works with blow torches, brazing equipment, or soldering irons.
-Many models feature hanging holes or eyelets for convenient storage in your van or toolbox between jobs.
+Many models feature hanging holes or eyelets for convenient storage in your van or toolbox between jobs, whilst the flexible construction allows them to be shaped around pipework and positioned in tight spaces such as airing cupboards and under sinks.

 Jargon Buster

-A heat-resistant material made from fine glass threads woven together, capable of withstanding extremely high temperatures without burning or melting.
-Commonly used in premium soldering mats.
+- Glass Fibre Construction – A heat-resistant material made from fine glass threads woven together, capable of withstanding extremely high temperatures without burning or melting.
+Commonly used in premium soldering mats for professional plumbing applications.

-The maximum temperature a blow torch mat can withstand without degrading, typically measured in degrees Celsius.
-Professional mats generally offer ratings between 500°C and 800°C.
+- Heat Rating – The maximum temperature a blow torch mat can withstand without degrading, typically measured in degrees Celsius.
+Professional mats generally offer ratings between 500°C and 800°C, with higher ratings required for brazing work.

-A heat-reflective layer on some mats that redirects heat away from the protected surface, providing an additional safety margin during prolonged torch work.
+- Reflective Backing – A heat-reflective layer on some mats that redirects heat away from the protected surface, providing an additional safety margin during prolonged torch work and reducing the risk of heat transfer through the mat.

-Joining processes that use a blow torch to heat metal components and melt filler material to create permanent joints.
-Soldering typically uses lower temperatures (under 450°C) while brazing requires higher heat.
+- Soldering/Brazing – Joining processes that use a blow torch to heat metal components and melt filler material to create permanent joints.
+Soldering typically uses lower temperatures (under 450°C) whilst brazing requires higher heat for stronger joints.

-Materials specifically treated or manufactured to resist ignition and prevent the spread of flames, meeting relevant British and European safety standards.
+- Fire-Retardant – Materials specifically treated or manufactured to resist ignition and prevent the spread of flames, meeting relevant British and European safety standards such as BS EN specifications for fire safety.

 Who Uses Blow Torch Mats?